unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Elemental Demise_**.
 If the djinni dies, its body disintegrates into a warm breeze, leaving behind only equipment the djinni was wearing or carrying.

-**_Innate Techcasting_**.
-The djinni’s innate Techcasting ability is Charisma (spell save DC 17, +9 to hit with spell attacks).
-It can innately cast the following spells, requiring no material components:
+**_Innate Tekcasting_**.
+The djinni’s innate Tekcasting ability is Charisma (tek skill save DC 17, +9 to hit with tek skill attacks).
+It can innately cast the following tek skills, requiring no material components:

-At will: _detect evil and good_, _detect magic_, _thunderwave_
+At will: _detect evil and good_, _detect tek_, _shockwave_
 3/day each: _create food and water_ (can create wine instead of water), _tongues_, _wind walk_
 1/day each: _conjure elemental_ (air elemental only), _creation_, _gaseous form_, _invisibility_, _major image_, _plane shift_